 A fiber laser has many benefits compared to standard, conventional lasers that are used.
 Firstly, they are much more stable as the laser beam is generated within the fiber and so doesn’t need to be as accurately aligned as is the case when other laser types are being used.
 The fact that the beam is generated within the fiber also offers a high peak and ultrafast pulse duration with its high-quality laser beam, and can, therefore, provide a very straight, very small dot for precision cutting.
 Finally, the fiber laser can reach extremely high levels of power, making them a robust, cost-effective and efficient solution.

-Applications of fiber lasers
+What are the Applications of fiber lasers?

 Due to its variety of advantages, fiber lasers are extremely useful within a variety of different industries, particularly in the field of science where precision, accuracy, and safety are paramount.
 Below are just some of the many applications for fiber lasers within science.